String correlators on $\text{AdS}_3$: Analytic structure and dual CFT: Introduction and summary

-Another major motivation for the further study of string theory on $\mathrm{AdS}_3$ is that it offers an essentially unique arena where on can explore the AdS/CFT correspondence directly from the worldsheet.
-In fact, the formula in \cite{Dei:2021xgh} for the three-point functions of three spectrally flowed affine primary vertex operators directly lead to a proposal of the spacetime CFT dual to strings on $\mathrm{AdS}_3$ with pure NS-NS flux in \cite{Eberhardt:2021vsx}.
-This proposal built on \cite{Eberhardt:2019qcl} and a similar proposal was made in a more restrictive setting independently in \cite{Balthazar:2021xeh, Martinec:2021vpk, Martinec:2022ofs}.
-Since the proposal \cite{Eberhardt:2021vsx} will play an important role in the present paper, we will briefly explain it here.
-A more detailed review can be found in Section~\ref{sec:String correlators and spacetime CFT}.
-Consider bosonic string theory on $\mathrm{AdS}_3 \times X$, where $X$ is a unitary compact CFT so that the worldsheet central charge is critical.\footnote{Of course, the bosonic string only makes sense on genus 0 surfaces and ultimately the duality is not well-defined at higher genus.
-Since we discuss only genus 0 correlation functions in this paper, we can avoid the extra technical complication of discussing the superstring.} Then the dual CFT is conjectured to be \be \text{Sym}^N(\mathbb{R}_Q \times X) \ee deformed by a particular non-normalisable operator $\Phi$.
+deformed by a particular non-normalisable operator $\Phi$.
 Here $\mathbb{R}_Q$ is a linear dilaton theory with slope $Q=\frac{k-3}{\sqrt{k-2}}$. $N$ is the number of fundamental strings in the background.
 Even though this is not relevant for our discussion, we should mention that the definition of this CFT at finite $N$ is not understood and the non-perturbative status of the duality is unclear.
 Finally, the marginal operator is given by $\Phi=\mathrm{e}^{-\sqrt{k-2} \, \phi} \sigma_2$, where $\phi$ is the linear dilaton field and $\sigma_2$ is the twist field of the twist-2 sector of the symmetric orbifold.
 In the correspondence, the $\mathrm{SL}(2,\mathbb{R})$-spin on the worldsheet maps to the momentum along the linear dilaton direction and spectral flow on the worldsheet maps to the twist in the symmetric orbifold.
 We should also emphasise that this CFT has a continuous spectrum (because of the non-compact linear dilaton direction).
 This is characteristic of pure NS-NS $\mathrm{AdS}_3$ backgrounds and is reflected on the bulk side through the existence of the long string sector.
 From the dual CFT point of view, short string states arise in this CFT as bound states.
 In particular, they can be detected as poles in correlation functions of long strings \cite{Aharony:2004xn}.